sagsango/slib/README.md

-small c libary like glibc/musl, for fun!
+small C library like glibc/musl, for fun!